| hyphenated notation | nuclear notation | nuclear notation (optional) |

 The third entry of the output vector is correctly formatted.
 The “Z” subscript in the other two entries is a hint (in addition to the warning) that the hyphenated input contains errors.

 Notating a general form.
-That an unrecognized
+Because

-warning using the warn argument.
+the warning using the warn argument.

 Examples.